JeremyLikness/jeremylikness-blog/content/blog/build-data-driven-apps-blazing-fast-with-blazor-and-odata/index.md

 ## Putting it all Together

-The nice thing about dependency injection is that I can change the version of the service I register in `Startup.cs` to go from "in memory" to live.
+The nice thing about dependency injection is that I can change the version of the service I register in `Program.cs` to go from "in memory" to live.
 The full repository is available online here:

 {{<github "JeremyLikness/BlazorOData">}}